Shutdown-Cleanup

 Developer Guide

-This developer guide provides in-depth documentation on how to use the shutdown-cleanup module effectively in your Node.js applications, covering best practices, detailed examples, and advanced usage scenarios.
+This developer guide provides in-depth documentation on how to use the shutdown-cleanup module effectively in your Node.js applications, covering best practices, detailed examples, advanced usage scenarios, and guidance on migrating from earlier versions.

 Default Signal Handling and Customization

-By default, the module listens to common signals (SIGINT, SIGTERM, SIGHUP, and exit) to initiate the shutdown process.
-The module can also be customized to listen to additional signals or react to events.
+By default, the module listens to common signals (SIGINT, SIGTERM, SIGHUP, and beforeExit) to initiate the shutdown process.
+You can customize this behavior as needed.

 Adding and Removing Signals